 Bell tower of Kyiv Pechersk Lavra.
 This bell tower is also built in the beginning of XVlII century.
 Entry ticket includes visiting only bell tower, no museums are included as in previously mentioned places.
 But amazing views from observation desk on city and Dnieper river will compensate with interest your expenditures.

 Interesting fact.
 In XVIII century all of three bell towers (Sofiyivsky, St. Michael’s Golden-Domed Monastery, Kyiv Pechersk Lavra) were visible one from other (taking into account low buildings a that times) and their bell ringing was heard (taking into account modern noise level this effect is lost).
-First bell to ring were on the Big bell tower of Kyiv Pechersk Lavra (it was considered to be the main one because was situated in Kyiv Pechersk Lavra) after the ringing was heard in Sofiyivska Church bell tower (Sofiyivska Church was considered to be a metropolitan tower) and after Sofiyivska Church bell tower ringing bells started to ring on St. Michael’s Golden-Domed Monastery bell tower and at the end it was allowed to ring bells at small churches.
+First bell to ring were on the Big bell tower of Kyiv Pechersk Lavra (it was considered to be the main, because was situated in Kyiv Pechersk Lavra) after the ringing was heard in Sofiyivska Church bell tower (Sofiyivska Church was considered to be a metropolitan tower) and after Sofiyivska Church bell tower ringing bells started to ring on St. Michael’s Golden-Domed Monastery bell tower and at the end it was allowed to ring bells at small churches.